soulwing/tnm4j/README.md

 identifiers followed by the identifiers associated with the other (repeating) objects in the collection.

-It's possible to ask for two many objects in a single GETNEXT request.
+It's possible to ask for too many objects in a single GETNEXT request.
 We check for that case by comparing the size of the row to the number of objects we requested.